WilliamZeMingLiu/WilliamZeMingLiuWebsite/README.md

-Made using ReactJS.
-HTML/CSS were all programmed by me.
-Hope you like it :)
+Made with React, JavaScript, HTML/CSS.
+Hosted by GitHub pages.
+This is my portfolio app, so I hope you get to know me better :)